tochka-public/Tochka.JsonRpc/docs/en/server/utils.md

 ## HttpContext.GetRawJsonRpcCall()

-Use this to get raw JSON Rpc call as `JsonDocument`.
+Use this to get raw JSON-RPC call as `JsonDocument`.

 ## HttpContext.GetJsonRpcResponse()

-Use this to get JSON Rpc response.
+Use this to get JSON-RPC response.

 Some clarifications: